 PD: Since the discovery of HIV in 1984, it is described as a new (in the US and Europe) sexually transmitted retrovirus that causes AIDS by killing T-cells of the immune system.
 But although about five million babies are born in the United States every year, there has yet to be a new heterosexual AIDS epidemic in the US or in Europe since 1984.
 This indicates that sexual transmission of HIV is not causing AIDS.

 Also, the HIV-AIDS hypothesis predicts that HIV causes AIDS by multiplying in and killing T-cells—much like all other viruses cause disease.
 But all efforts to detect and possibly prevent HIV multiplication in AIDS patients have failed.
 Instead, AIDS patients contain not HIV, but only antibodies against HIV.
 These antibodies reduce HIV to undetectable levels in AIDS patients.
-Accordingly, these antibodies should cure AIDS, if AIDS were caused by HIV.
+Accordingly, these antibodies should cure AIDS, if HIV caused AIDS.
 Since HIV-neutralizing antibodies don’t cure or prevent AIDS, HIV is not likely to cause AIDS.